escowles/recipes/_posts/2019-08-25-hot-water-crust.md

   * Mix together in a large bowl

-6 Tbsp. lard
+6 Tbsp.
+(80g) lard or shortening
-4 Tbsp. unsalted butter
+4 Tbsp.
+(60g) butter

   * Mix into flour with pastry blender

 ½ cup boiling water

   * Pour into flour fixture and mix with spoon, then turn out to silicone mat.
-Shape into a ball and let rest 5 minutes.
+  * Shape into a ball and let rest 5 minutes.
   * Knead if lumpy
   * Roll out quickly, shaping into pie crusts while warm, or the dough will get difficult to work.

 Pie Squared, p 322.